basic-1/basic-1c/b1c/docs/reference.md

 `GET [#<device_name>,] <var_name1>[, <var_name2>, ... <var_nameN>]` - syntax for scalar variables.
 `GET [#<device_name>,] <arr_var_name1>(<lbound1> TO <ubound1>)[, <arr_var_name2>(<lbound2> TO <ubound2>, ... <arr_var_nameN>(<lboundN> TO <uboundN>]` - syntax for subscripted variables (arrays).

 Here `<var_name1>` ... `<var_nameN>` are names of variables to write data into and `<device_name>` is an optional device name to read data from.
-If the device name is not specified the current input device is used.
+If the device name is not specified the default input device is used.
 The device must support binary input mode.
 Allowed data types for input variables are: `BYTE`, `INT`, `WORD` and `LONG`.
 A special form of `GET` statement allows reading sequence of bytes and store it in a `BYTE` array: to use it specify one-dimensional `BYTE` array name with lower and upper bounds separated with `TO` keyword and enclosed in parentheses.

 **Examples:**
-`GET A` 'read a numeric from the current device and write it into `A` variable
+`GET A` 'read a numeric from the default input device and write it into `A` variable
 `GET #SPI, DAT(I)` 'read a numeric from `SPI` device and write it into `DAT(I)` element of subscripted variable
 `GET #SPI, DAT1(0 TO 10)` 'read 11 bytes from `SPI` device and store them in `DAT1` array from index 0 to 10 (`DAT1` array data size must be `BYTE`)
 `GET #SPI, DAT1(I, I + 5)` ' read 6 bytes from `#SPI` device and store them in `BYTE` array starting from index `I`